 - OSHA 1910.106 (b)(2)(ii)(a) requires a minimum separation of three feet for flammable storage tanks.

-- Tanks should not be closer than 25 feet from any building, per best practice recommendations followed by West Bend Mutual Insurance Company.
+- Tanks should not be closer than 25 feet from any building, per best practice recommendations followed by West Bend Insurance Company.

 - Prevention of fuel spills and leaks is the most important management tactic in minimizing pollution liability.